fbpx

 • Multiple course discount: $20 off for each additional course

-• Sibling discount: $20 – Siblings enrolled in the same session will receive $20 off each student’s total tuition
+• Sibling discount: $20 off each student’s total tuition for siblings enrolled in the same session

 • Referral discount: $20 off total tuition for both referred and referring families